nefarius/AdvancedUpdaterGitHubProxy/README.md

   GitHub API and eliminates the risk of getting block temporarily for exceeding the public API rate limits.
 - **Logging and statistics**
-  Why should only Big Tech have all your data? 🤣 In all seriousness though, being able to generate statistics from access data while not being completely dependant on GitHub sure feels nice.
+  Why should only Big Tech have all your data? 🤣 In all seriousness though, being able to generate statistics from access data while not being completely dependent on GitHub sure feels nice.
 - **Easy to disable updates if something goes wrong**
   When something goes wrong (bug in an update) you can simply pull the service without having to touch the release properties.